Avery Point Faculty eNotes

 Computer accounts: All employees of the University have e-mail addresses.
 Both the campus and the University send critical announcements through its e-mail system.
 Additionally, your NetID gives access to the considerable resources of the UConn library system.
 Finally, and most important, it’s the best way for students, faculty, and staff to reach you.
 As of 2015, forwarding is no longer permitted.
 Please check your UConn email frequently.
 Any staff member in Academic Services will be happy to help you with this.

-Computer classroom (ACD 314) and Student Computer Room (ACD 319): The undergraduate student computer room and the computer classroom are fully networked with the HuskyPC image.
+Computer classroom (ACD 314): The undergraduate student computer classroom is fully networked with the HuskyPC image.
 For information about what software is included, please visit the HuskyPC website.
-For questions about the student computer room or the computer classroom, contact Registration Services (860-405-9017) for availability, or Mark Bond (860-405-9186) for computer questions.
-The student computer room and the classroom are heavily used, so if you need access for a workshop or library instruction session, make your reservation early.
-To reserve a room, contact Jeanne Martin (860-405-9017); Jeanne.Martin@uconn.edu.
+For questions about the computer classroom, contact Registration Services (860-405-9019) for availability, or Mark Bond (860-405-9186) for computer questions.
+The computer classroom is heavily used, so if you need access for a workshop or library instruction session, make your reservation early.
+To reserve a room, contact Maryann Pepin (860-405-9019); Maryann.Pepin@uconn.edu

 Contact information: Please provide your students information about how they can reach you outside of classroom hours (e-mail, phone, etc.).
 Students should be able to reach you at your UConn e-mail account- this is what all of our staff tells them.